EliahKagan/pfdirs/README.md

-# Find "Program Files" folders in several ways
+# pfdirs - Find Program Files folders in several ways

 This is Rust program that reports information from multiple sources about where program files directories are located on a Windows system.